 “We are so grateful to the Gates Foundation for funding our collaboration with Aarhus Public Libraries and having the vision to scale this work globally,” said CPL Commissioner Brian Bannon.
 “By increasing access to the Design Thinking toolkit, we are helping libraries adopt an innovation model tailored to the needs of our field.”

 “By supporting this work the Global Libraries program at the Gates Foundation has provided libraries with an opportunity to stay strong with tools and methods to innovate and to stay relevant to their communities” says Marie Oestergaard, Director of Aarhus Public Libraries.
 “We can see how the toolkit also strengthens the global network and builds capacity for design thinking on an international scale”.

 The Gates Foundation Global Libraries initiative has created an opportunity to strengthen libraries around the world by creating access to tools empowering librarians to innovate on their own and to build cultures of innovation.
-To continue this legacy, in 2019 the Chicago and Aarhus Public Libraries will host a convening of Design Thinkers from librarians all over the world to share learnings and to continue building a community of practice.
+To continue this legacy, in 2019 the Chicago and Aarhus Public Libraries will host a convening of Design Thinkers from libraries all over the world to share learnings and to continue building a community of practice.

-The new design thinking website can be accessed for free at www.designthinkingforlibraries.com.
+The new Design Thinking website can be accessed for free at www.designthinkingforlibraries.com.